Sam Shade

-Samuel Richard Shade (born June 14, 1973) is an American football coach and former player, currently the head coach of the Miles College football team.
+Samuel Richard Shade (born June 14, 1973) is an American football coach and former player.
+He is the head football coach for Alabama A&M University, a position he has held since 2025.
 He played eight seasons in the National Football League (NFL) from 1995 to 2002 as a safety for the Cincinnati Bengals and the Washington Redskins.
-Shade played college football at the University of Alabama and was selected in the fourth round of the 1995 NFL Draft.
+Shade played college football at the University of Alabama and was selected in the fourth round of the 1995 NFL draft.